prototypeanugrah/Enhanced-3D-Reconstruction-in-Colonoscopy-Using-Monocular-Depth-and-Pose-Estimation/README.md

 - `--epochs`: Number of training epochs
 - `--batch_size`: Batch size for training
 - `--learning_rate`: Learning rate for training

-### Inference

-To process videos and generate depth maps:
+- `-s`, `--use_scheduler`: Whether to use a learning rate scheduler (true/false)
+- `-w`, `--warmup_steps`: Number of warmup steps for the scheduler
+- `-ld`, `--logdir`: Directory for TensorBoard logs

+To run multiple experiments with different configurations:
    ```
-   python main_lightning.py --input input_path --output output_path --model_size small --limit 10
+   bash run_experiments.sh
    ```

-Arguments:
-- `--input`: Path to input video file or folder containing videos
-- `--output`: Path to output directory
-- `--model_size`: Size of the depth estimation model (small, base, large)
-- `--limit`: Limit the number of videos to process (optional)

 ## Code Structure

-- `main_lightning.py`: Main script for video processing and depth estimation
-- `train.py`: Script for fine-tuning the DepthAnythingV2 model
+- `train.py`: Main script for fine-tuning the DepthAnythingV2 model
-- `dataset_split.py`: Script for splitting the dataset
+- `training/training_utils.py`: Utility functions and classes for training
+- `data_processing/dataloader.py`: Functions for creating data loaders
-- `custom_dataset.py`: Custom dataset class for video frames
+- `data_processing/dataset.py`: Custom dataset class
+- `data_processing/convert_avi_to_mp4.py`: Script for converting AVI files to MP4
-- `data_processing.py`: Functions for video handling and data processing
+- `eval/evaluation.py`: Functions for computing evaluation metrics
-- `model_processing.py`: Functions for loading and applying the DepthAnythingV2 model
+- `utils/utils.py`: Utility functions for data processing and visualization
-- `lightning_model.py`: PyTorch Lightning module for the DepthAnythingV2 model
+- `run_experiments.sh`: Bash script for running multiple training experiments

 ## Dataset

+The challenge consisted of simulated colonoscopy data and images from real patients.
+This data release encompasses the synthetic portion of the challenge.
+The synthetic data includes three different anatomies derived from real human CT scans.
+Each anatomy provides several randomly generated trajectories with RGB renderings, camera intrinsics, ground truth depths, and ground truth poses.
+In total, this dataset includes more than 37,000 labelled images.

+The real colonoscopy data used in the SimCol3D challenge consists of images extracted from the EndoMapper dataset.
-This project uses the Hyper-Kvasir dataset, a comprehensive collection of gastrointestinal endoscopy and videos.
-The dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+This dataset and accompanying files are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0). https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## License